toaranotdev/trail-renderer/README.md

 ## The idea
 - **Generating the mesh**: the headGeometry define the shape of the head, in this case you probably want it to contain 2 points, we will then add the headGeometry to the trailsGeometry to form the quad needed based on some conditions like: the turn angle, the length of the quad, blablabla

 - **To calculate those two points mentioned**: you just need to keep track of the mouse positions to form a rough skeleton for the trail.
-Then we can calculate the unit vector from the previous mouse position to the current, that will be our unit vector, we can then invert the x and y to obtain the normal vector and use that to calculate the new 2 points
+Then we can calculate the unit vector from the previous mouse position to the current, we can then invert the x and y to obtain the normal vector and use that to calculate the new 2 points

 - Feel free to create a new issue if you need help I guess